Bly in Klamath County, Oregon — The American West (Northwest)

 Few bombs did any real damage, and most detonated over remote areas.
 The US government ordered media to keep silent about the balloon bombs, and with no news of the weapons' arrival, Japan abandoned the attack.

 Fugo balloons were made of glue-laminated mulberry paper filled with hydrogen.
-At 33 feet in diameter, they carried up to 1,000 pounds of machinery, ballast and explosives.
-The balloon machinery was cleverly engineered.
-The device stayed aloft using an altimeter to trigger the release of ballast when the balloon sank below a critical elevation.
+At 33 feet in diameter, they carried up to 1,000 pounds of machinery,

-The Mitchell Recreation Area is named in honor of Elsie Mitchell, the local pastorís wife.
+The Mitchell Recreation Area is named in honor of Elsie Mitchell, the local pastor’s wife.
 The five children who died with her in the balloon bomb explosion were Richard Patzke, Joan Patzke, Edward Engen, Jay Gifford and Sherman Shoemaker.

 The Mitchell Monument (which marks the site where the bomb exploded is located east of Bly.
 From Bly travel Highway 140 east to Campbell Road.
 Take a left on Campbell Road to Forest Service Road 34.
 The Mitchell Monument is located approximately ten miles east on Road 34.